eliverdin26/Group-14-BioHackathon---Leukemia/README.md

 Leukemia is a cancer of the blood and bone marrow, characterized by the rapid growth of abnormal blood cells.
 Leukemia is the most common cancer in children younger than 15, although it occurs most frequently in adults older than 55.

 #### Symptoms
-From a clinical perspective some common symptoms of leukemia include: fatige and weakness, frequent or severe infections, easy bruising or bleeding, fever or chills, night sweats, night sweats, unexplained weight loss, swollen lymph nodes, bone pain or tenderness, and petechiae (tiny red spots under skin).
+From a clinical perspective some common symptoms of leukemia include: fatigue and weakness, frequent or severe infections, easy bruising or bleeding, fever or chills, night sweats, unexplained weight loss, swollen lymph nodes, bone pain or tenderness, and petechiae (tiny red spots under skin).

 #### Diagnostic Criteria
 The diagnosis of leukemia typically involves: physical examination, blood tests (CBC and peripheral blood smear), bone marrow biopsies, cytogenetic analysis, immunophenotyping, and various molecular testing for genetic abnormalities.

 #### Prognostic Criteria
-The prognosis of leukemia varies depending on the type of leukemmia.
-The key prognostic factors that physicians consider before predicting a patients clincal outcome include: age of patient, white blood cell count at diagnosis, cytogenic abnormalities, response to initial treatment, presence of minimal residual diisease after treatment, and various comorbidities.
+The prognosis of leukemia varies depending on the type of leukemia.
+The key prognostic factors that physicians consider before predicting a patients clincal outcome include: age of patient, white blood cell count at diagnosis, cytogenic abnormalities, response to initial treatment, presence of minimal residual disease after treatment, and various comorbidities.

 #### Frontline Treatments
 Treatment options for leukeumia include: Chemotherapy, Targeted Therapy using drugs focused on specific abnormalities within cancer cells (tyrosine kinase inhibitors, FLT3 inhibitors and IDH inhibitors, BCL-2 inhibitors, Ziftomenib or Revumenib are common examples), Immunotherapy, Stem Cell Transplantation, Radiation Therapy, and various clinica trials.